-Football is a complex skilled sport with the need to integrate sensory input to be successful, and our opinion is that vision plays a key component.
-There are 22 players on the field of play, and players need to see, track, and identify multiple targets for successful performance, as well as avoid injuries.
-Success in football requires robust vision tracking, the substantial intake of visual information and analysis this information rapidly.2-3 This requires processing of information in the central and peripheral visual fields.
-Since rule changes in the 1970's, the concept of see what you hit has reduced the risk of catastrophic injury, yet the number of concussions remains high.
+Football is a complex skilled sport with the need to integrate sensory input to be successful; vision plays a key component.1 There are 22 players on the field of play, and players need to see, to track, and to identify multiple targets for successful performance, as well as to avoid injuries.
+Success in football requires robust vision tracking, the substantial intake of visual information, and rapid analysis of this information.^{2,3} This requires processing of information in the central and peripheral visual fields.
+Since rule changes in the 1970s, the concept of "see what you hit" has reduced the risk of catastrophic injury, yet the number of concussions remains high.4

-In recent years the management of traumatic brain injury (TBI) in sports has come under scrutiny from academia and media both noting the short and long term outcomes associated with concussions.
-Athletic concussions have been in the forefront of the public's focus due to the high profile injuries, deaths, and lawsuits concerning long term consequences from concussion.
-5-6 Recently the reported incidence rate for TBI, which includes concussions, went from 1.75 million annually to 3.6 million annually, and likely reflects, in part, increased awareness by both the athletes and support personnel, as well as an increase in the reporting of TBI's.
-This apparent doubling of reported concussions is supported by recent media reports concerning the burden and seriousness of concussions in sports such as football with some teams reporting 20 concussions per year, up from 10 per year.
+In recent years, the management of traumatic brain injury (TBI) in sports has come under scrutiny from academia and media, both noting the short- and long-term outcomes associated with concussions.
+Athletic concussions have been in the forefront of the public's focus due to the high-profile injuries, deaths, and lawsuits concerning long-term consequences from concussion.^{5,6} Recently, the reported incidence rate for TBI, which includes concussions, went from 1.75 million annually to 3.6 million annually.
+This likely reflects, in part, increased awareness by both the athletes and support personnel, as well as an increase in the reporting of TBIs.
+This apparent doubling of reported concussions is supported by recent media reports concerning the burden and seriousness of concussions in sports such as football, with some teams reporting 20 concussions per year, up from 10 per year.

 Over the last 10 years, the volume of literature that defines or describes the process of injury, assessment processes, and rehab strategies has expanded.
-The primary emphasis has been on neuro-psychological tools, balance systems, postural position.
-Although multiple organizations associated with sports have published recommendations, a gold standard still does not exist in terms of post traumatic management, and pre-participation assessment.1,8-9 In 2004 the National Athletic Trainers Association (NATA) published a position statement based on the available research and clinical practice trends at that time.
-The position statement included recommendations to its association membership for concussions, however research is evolving at a pace that often overshadows many recommendations.
-NATA outlines multiple sections in its 2004 position statement, from defining, to pre-participation to evaluation, to assessment, to post concussion management and to return to play.
-The primary emphasis is on the management of post traumatic brain injury and recommended pre-participation assessment tools.
+The primary emphasis has been on neuro-psychological tools, balance systems, and posture.
+Although multiple organizations associated sports have published recommendations, a gold standard still does not exist in terms of post traumatic management and preparticipation assessment.^{1,8,9} In 2004, the National Athletic Trainers Association (NATA) published a position statement based on the available research and clinical practice trends at that time.
+The position statement included recommendations to its association membership for concussions; however, research is evolving at a pace that often overshadows many recommendations.
+NATA outlines multiple sections in its 2004 position statement, from defining, to pre-participation evaluation, to assessment, to post-concussion management, to return to play.
+The primary emphasis is on the management of post-TBI and recommended pre-participation assessment tools.

-The National Collegiate Athletic Association (NCAA) guidelines also in 2013 focused on the assessment process and recommended that member institutions formulate a concussion management plan with recommendations for baseline testing, neuropsychological evaluation and a return to play pathway.
-Minimal to no information contained in either policy reflects vision assessment nor the role of vision in return to play.
-On an annual basis the NCAA publishes a guideline on sports related concussions, which the membership holds as the standard set by the organization.
+The National Collegiate Athletic Association (NCAA) guidelines, also in 2013,10 focused on the assessment process and recommended that member institutions formulate a concussion management plan with recommendations for baseline testing, neuropsychological evaluation, and a return-to-play pathway.
+Minimal to no information contained in either policy reflects vision assessment or the role of vision in return-to-play.
+On an annual basis, the NCAA publishes a guideline on sports-related concussions, which the membership holds as the standard set by the organization.

-Little to no emphasis is placed on prevention or training to reduce the risk of traumatic brain injury.
+Overall, little to no emphasis is placed on prevention or training to reduce the risk of traumatic brain injury.
 Primary work occurs in the area of equipment alteration, by way of either adding a layer for load absorption or in the direction of monitoring impact size and location.
-However, efforts to use performance training as a tool to reduce injury risk, has received minimal attention in the literature.
-There remains the question, "Is there a viable option to provide the athlete the opportunity to train neuro-cognitive function to avoid and/or assist the brain in the recovery process?"
+However, efforts to use performance training as a tool to reduce injury risk have received minimal attention in the literature.
+There remains the question, "Is there a viable option to provide the athlete the opportunity to train neuro-cognitive function to avoid and/ or assist the brain in the recovery process?"